awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-ssm.md

 + Systems Manager Explorer, is a customizable operations dashboard that reports information about your AWS resources\.
 You can synchronize operations data across all AWS accounts in your organization by using Organizations and Systems Manager Explorer\.
 For more information, see [Systems Manager Explorer](https://docs.aws.amazon.com/systems-manager/latest/userguide/Explorer.html) in the *AWS Systems Manager User Guide*\.
 + Systems Manager Change Manager is an enterprise change management framework for requesting, approving, implementing, and reporting on operational changes to your application configuration and infrastructure\.
 For more information, see [AWS Systems Manager Change Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/change-manager.html) in the *AWS Systems Manager User Guide*\.

-Use the following information to help you to help you integrate AWS Systems Manager with AWS Organizations\.
+Use the following information to help you integrate AWS Systems Manager with AWS Organizations\.